hazelcast/hazelcast/CONTRIBUTING.md

 7. Detailed description of the steps to reproduce your issue.
 8. Unit test with the `hazelcast.xml` file.
 If you could include a unit test which reproduces your issue, it would speed the resolution time.
-9. If available, integration module versions (_e.g._ Tomcat, Jetty, Spring, Hibernate).
+9. If it's related to integration with an external system (_e.g._ Tomcat, Spring, Hibernate, Kafka) details about the external system and configuration parameters for connecting to it.
-Also, include their  detailed configuration information such as `web.xml`, Hibernate configuration and `context.xml` for Spring.

 ## Pull requests